dji-sdk/Onboard-SDK/Onboard_SDK_Sample/DJI_Onboard_API_Cmdline_Sample/README.md

 ##Run
 We recommend you first run this example in the simulator then move to the real flight test.
 Also, please be aware that you will need sudo privilege to manipulate the linux serial port.
 You may need to enter the following command to gain the access privilege.

-Please make sure that 'config.xml' file is sitted in the *output* folder.

-Run the example by entering the following command
+Please make sure that 'config.xml' file is sitted in the *output* folder before running.
+Then run the example by entering the following command
 ~~~bash
 sudo ./DJI_Onboard_API_Cmdline_Test
 ~~~